Gouldh/Option-Pricing-CPP/README.md

 # Option Pricing Models in C++

 ## Project Overview
 This repository represents an experimental endeavor aimed at translating my previously completed financial analysis tools from Python to C++.
 The primary objective is to re-implement option pricing models, encompassing the Black-Scholes Model, the Heston Model, and the Merton Jump Diffusion Model.
 This project serves as a personal exploration, allowing me to assess the intricacies and performance disparities between C++ and Python within the realm of computational finance.
+The [python version](https://github.com/Gouldh/Option-Pricing-Heatmap) of the project does include a heatmap that is not included here.

 ## Features
 - **Black-Scholes Model**: Implementation of the Black-Scholes formula for option pricing in C++.
 - **Heston Model**: Implementation of the Heston stochastic volatility model for option pricing, incorporating mean reversion and volatility of volatility.
 - **Merton Jump Diffusion Model**: Implementation of the Merton Jump Diffusion model for option pricing, considering abrupt price changes with jumps.
 - **Monte Carlo Simulation**: Utilizes Monte Carlo simulation to calculate option prices for more accurate financial modeling.

+## Libraries
+- `boost`: Allows for implementation of various different random variables.
+Used in generating prices for the Heston model, and the Merton Jump Diffusion Model.

 ## Installation
 To set up this C++ project, follow these steps: